 - submitted in electronic format (Word or PDF);

-- 25 pages in length, include footnotes, with 12-point font and 1-inch margins; and
+- a minimum of 10 pages in length, include footnotes, with 12-point font and 1-inch margins

 - specifically written for this Contest; a law school class, seminar, or independent study; or a law review or journal note, comment, or article.